unahouExosite/docs/exositeready/gwe/gmq/gateway_message_queuing_gmq.md

 ## The Command Line

-Here is the `gmq` command line help screen.
+Here is the `gmq` command-line help screen.

 ```
 # gmq --help